scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 # Getting Started with Helm Charts (ScalarDB Analytics with PostgreSQL)

-This document explains how to get started with ScalarDB Analytics with PostgreSQL using Helm Chart on a Kubernetes cluster as a test environment.
-Here, we assume that you already have a Mac or Linux environment for testing.
-We use **minikube** in this document, but the steps we will show should work in any Kubernetes cluster.
+This guide explains how to get started with ScalarDB Analytics with PostgreSQL by using a Helm Chart in a Kubernetes cluster as a test environment.
+In addition, the contents of this guide assume that you already have a Mac or Linux environment set up for testing.
+Although **minikube** is mentioned, the steps described should work in any Kubernetes cluster.

-## What we create
+## What you will create

-We will deploy the following components on a Kubernetes cluster as follows.
+You will deploy the following components in a Kubernetes cluster:

 ```
 +-------------------------------------------------------------------------------------------------------------------------------------------+